wotnak/farm_asset_termination/README.md

 - existing logs of configured default termination log types can be automatically marked as termination.

-Additionally all termination logs will have assigned 'Termination' log category for easier log filtering.

 ## Installation

 Install as you would normally install a contributed drupal module.
 See: